-You need the following tools to perform the removal and installation procedures:
+You may need any or combination of the following tools to perform the removal and installation procedures:

 - Key to the bezel lock.
-The key is required only if your system includes a bezel.

-- Phillips #1 screwdriver
+The key is required only if your system includes a bezel. - Phillips 1 screwdriver

-- Phillips #2 screwdriver
+- Phillips 2 screwdriver

-- Torx #T20 screwdriver

-- Torx #T30 screwdriver
+- Torx T30 screwdriver

 - 5 mm hex nut screwdriver

 - Plastic scribe

 - 1/4-inch flat blade screwdriver

 - Wrist grounding strap connected to the ground

 - ESD mat

+- Needle-nose pliers